nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/proxy-conversion.md

 ---

-In the following selection you can take a closer look at what is happening in each step of above's example.
+Click on different steps to see what is happening behind-the-scenes.

 {{< tabs >}}
 {{< tab "Step 1 - GET" >}}